ben-xD/talkdash/README.md

   - On Chrome, you can install it
   - Some features require network connectivity (messaging, free text input)
 - Timer, clock and stopwatch
+- Time reminders for speaker (15 minutes, 5 minutes, 30 seconds and 0 seconds)
 - Dark mode, light mode and system theme mode support
 - Color schemes